HerrZatacke/direct-serial-to-gif-converter/readme.md

 # GB printer direct serial to gif converter

+## Note
+This Project will be replaced by [Gameboy Printer Web](https://github.com/HerrZatacke/gb-printer-web) and [Websocket GBP Emulator](https://github.com/HerrZatacke/websocket-gbp-emulator).

+## Description
 It looks like a notorius commander now
 * No more config files required (use `F2` menu instead)
 * Transferred images are stored internally without duplicates
 * Imagetypes which can be generated: